-- 15.1 In relation to ecology, the Ashton Canal which runs parallel with the southern boundary of the site is a Site of Biological Importance (SBI).
+- 15.1 In relation to ecology, the adjacent section of Ashton Canal which runs parallel with the southern boundary of the site is designated as a Site of Special Scientific Interest (SSSI) and locally as a Site of Biological Importance (SBI).
 Natural England has not raised any objections to the proposals.
-GMEU has confirmed that a bat survey would not be required having concluded that the buildings are considered to have negligible potential for roosting bats, following an inspection of the site.
-GMEU recommend that a condition be imposed to ensure that measures are put in place to protect the locally designated Canal during the construction phase of the development. - 15.2 The Canal and Rivers Trust (C&RT) has recommended that a comprehensive ecological appraisal of the land should be submitted.
-Given that GMEU consider that a bat survey is not required and that the potential impact on the Canal would be limited to the construction phase and this impact can be controlled by measures to be secured by condition, officers consider that further information in this regard is not required to determine the application. - 15.3 It is however considered necessary to condition a method statement relating to the construction of the retaining wall to be erected on the southern boundary of the land.
+GMEU recommend that a condition be imposed to ensure that measures are put in place to protect the Canal during the construction phase of the development. - 15.2 The Canal and Rivers Trust (C&RT) has recommended that a comprehensive ecological appraisal of the land should be submitted.
+GMEU has confirmed that a bat survey would not be required having concluded that the buildings are considered to have negligible potential for roosting bats, following an inspection of the site Given that GMEU consider that the risk to bats is minimal having visited the site, officers consider that further information in this regard is not required to determine the application. - 15.3 It is however considered necessary to condition a method statement relating to the construction of the retaining wall to be erected on the southern boundary of the land.
 The C&RT has indicated that close boarded fencing would not be a suitable treatment along the southern boundary of the site with the Canal, from a design and surveillance perspective.

 Officers concur with this assessment.
 A more open form of boundary treatment, such as railings would be more appropriate and would allow the development to have a more positive impact on the character of the Conservation Area.
-The details of all boundary treatments to be installed can be secured by condition. - 15.4 A condition requiring the submission and approval of a method statement outlining measures to be put in place to prevent pollution and sediment run-off into the anal during and post construction is also recommended, as are further details of external lighting (to ensure that the biodiversity value of the site and Canal are not diminished through light pollution.)
-These conditions are considered reasonable and are attached to the recommendation - 15.5 Details of the biodiversity enhancements to be incorporated can also be secured by condition, in accordance with the guidance within paragraph 175 of the NPPF.

-15.6 In relation to the impact on trees, the Borough Tree Officer considers that the proposed development would not result in an adverse impact on any trees of significant amenity value.
+The details of all boundary treatments to be installed can be secured by condition.

+- 15.4 A condition requiring the submission and approval of a method statement outlining measures to be put in place to prevent pollution and sediment run-off into the anal during and post construction is also recommended, as are further details of external lighting (to ensure that the biodiversity value of the site and Canal are not diminished through light pollution.)
+These conditions are considered reasonable and are attached to the recommendation - 15.5 Details of the biodiversity enhancements to be incorporated can also be secured by condition, in accordance with the guidance within paragraph 175 of the NPPF. - 15.6 In relation to the impact on trees, the Borough Tree Officer considers that the proposed development would not result in an adverse impact on any trees of significant amenity value.
 Details of protection measures to be installed around the trees on the southern edge of the site and details of the soft and hard landscaping scheme to be incorporated into the development can be secured by condition.